eko24/krepko-landing/README.md

 Or `gulp build` to build an optimized version of landing page.

 ## Copyright
-Right for template and this repo belongs to [Rashed](https://dribbble.com/rakabir) design.
+Right for template and this repo belongs to [Rashed](https://dribbble.com/rakabir).
 He could ask me to delete this repo at any moment.